Family & Student Handbook

 AXIS implements what is known as Schoolwide Positive Behavior Interventions and Supports or PBIS.
 PBIS is well-supported by the research as the best behavior programming for children.
 In our PBIS system we set clear, value-aligned expectations for student behavior in all areas of the school: classrooms, hallways, bathrooms, yard, cafeteria, buses, and any other common area.
 The expectations are consistent teacher to teacher and classroom to classroom, which makes it more comprehensible for all children.
 The language or vocabulary of the expectations may vary dependent on the grade-level of the children.
 For more details about our PBIS system please visit the Educational Program section of our website.

-Parties and holiday observances will be held at the teacher’s discretion.
-Parents must notify the teacher in advance if they prefer their child to not participate in a particular holiday observance or party.
-Any food brought into the school should be store bought.
+Parties or events, other than birthdays, which occur in the classroom are at the discretion of the teacher.
+Teachers will notify parents (via their newsletter) about the events and how the event ties to academics.
+Teachers will give the parents the opportunity to opt out of any events in their newsletter description.
+Parents must notify the teacher in advance if they prefer that their child not participate in a particular holiday observance or party.
+Any food brought into the school for these parties or events must be store bought.

 Grading and Homework Policy